silveredgold/beta-protection/docs/guide/installation.md

 Download the extension package from the [GitHub Releases](https://github.com/silveredgold/beta-protection/releases) page.
 You should download the **beta-protection.crx** file from the Release, _not_ the ZIP file.
 Open the folder where you downloaded the CRX file, for later on.

+> You can also directly download the CRX file for the latest version using [**this link**](https://github.com/silveredgold/beta-protection/releases/latest/download/beta-protection.crx)

 ## Installation

 In Chrome, click the Extensions button in your browser toolbar (the puzzle piece) and click the Manage Extensions button at the bottom of the menu.